 Who can get a test

-- if you live in England and have been told to have a test before you go into hospital, for example, for surgery
+you live in England and have been told to get a test before you go into hospital, for example, for surgery

-- if your local council has asked you to get a test
+your local council asks you to get a test

 When to get a test

 If you have symptoms, get a test as soon as possible.
 You need to get the test done in the first 5 days of having symptoms.

 Book a visit to a test site to have the test today.
 Or order a home test kit if you cannot get to a test site.

 On days 1 to 4 of your symptoms, you can get tested at a site or at home.
 If you're ordering a home test kit on day 4, do it by 3pm.

 On day 5, you need to go to a test site.
 It's too late to order a home test kit.